MicrosoftDocs/memdocs/memdocs/intune/fundamentals/planning-guide-onboarding.md

 ### Task 13: Enroll devices

-Intune supports iOS/iPadOS, Mac OS, Android, and Windows desktop device platforms.
+Intune supports iOS/iPadOS, macOS, Android, and Windows desktop device platforms.
 Enroll mobile device platforms as appropriate based on your Intune deployment use cases and requirements.

 - Learn more about [how to enroll devices](../enrollment/device-enrollment.md).